IDEAS Grant Competition

 Foreign Policy Goal Focus: Democracy and Human Rights; Global Health

 Project Summary: The University of Colorado’s College of Nursing will use its IDEAS grant to create Sanas por Todos, or Health for All, a new immersion learning experience in Guatemala for community and public health students.
-This initiative will reduce barriers to study abroad for nursing students by combining an in-country and virtual learning model that will allow University of Colorado students to gain global learning experiences and meet graduation requirements.
+IDEAS grant funding will support the development of this program and an exploratory faculty trip to Guatemala.
+This initiative will reduce barriers to study abroad for nursing students, who are underrepresented in study abroad, by combining an in-country and virtual learning model that will allow University of Colorado students to gain global learning experiences and meet graduation requirements.
 Nursing faculty will develop a sustainable, scalable program with an existing health clinic established by the University of Colorado School of Medicine in rural Guatemala.
-This course will give students the opportunity to compare and contrast family planning and contraceptive access and education between the two countries and its global implications.
-This learning experience will be the first of its kind for the University of Colorado, and it will meet a critical need for nursing students to develop skills necessary for providing culturally competent care in a rapidly globalizing world.
+This course will give students the opportunity to compare and contrast public health education between the United States and Guatemala and its global implications.
+This learning experience will be the first of its kind for the University of Colorado, and it will meet a critical need for nursing students to develop the skills necessary for providing culturally competent care in a rapidly globalizing world.

 University of Hawai‘i on behalf of Kapiolani Community College